haochenuw/coupgame/Notes.md

 - ~~add "space between skip and challenge" in event log~~ Thursday, July 1, 2021

 - ~~disable coup and assasinate when not enough tokens~~ Saturday, July 3, 2021

+- challenge (XXX) to make clear who is to be challenged.

 ## Notes